cloudify-cosmo/docs.getcloudify.org/content/intro/what-is-cloudify.md

 # Application Maintenance

-Cloudify’s custom workflows make it simple to change your application’s structure.
+Cloudify's custom workflows make it simple to change your application's structure.

 Cloudify provides metrics and log collection capabilities to stream data to Cloudify so that you can act upon it.